10 questions to ask your solar installer in Perth before committing

 Critical question: "If I have a problem in year 6, do I contact you or the manufacturer?"
 The workmanship warranty is the installer's responsibility.
 If they say "contact the manufacturer for everything," the workmanship warranty is being misrepresented.

-Minimum acceptable: Workmanship warranty of 5 years (CEC Code minimum); better installers offer 10 years.
+Minimum acceptable: workmanship warranty of 5 years (the NETCC minimum); better installers offer 10.

 5. Do you handle the NCN lodgement with Western Power, and is that included?

 The Network Connection Notice (NCN) is the mandatory notification to Western Power before your solar system can be connected to the grid.
-Without it, your installation is not grid-legal and STCs cannot be claimed.
+Without it, your installation isn't grid-legal and STCs can't be claimed.

-NCN lodgement must be done by a CEC-accredited person.
-It's not automatic — someone has to submit it.
+NCN lodgement must be done by an accredited person.
+It isn't automatic: someone has to submit it.
 Some installers include this; others charge separately or leave it to the homeowner.

 Confirm in writing: NCN lodgement included at no extra cost.